Florianopolitan dialect

-Florianopolitan dialect, informally called manezês or manezinho, is a variety of Brazilian Portuguese.
+Florianopolitan dialect is a variety of Brazilian Portuguese.
 It is spoken by inhabitants of Florianópolis (the capital of Santa Catarina state) of full or predominant Azorean descent and in cities near the capital but with slight variations.
 The dialect was originally brought by immigrants from Azores who founded several settlements in the Santa Catarina island from the 18th century onwards.
 The isolation of their settlements made Florianopolitan differ significantly from both Standard European and Brazilian Portuguese.

 Once widely spoken in the Santa Catarina island, the Florianopolitan dialect is now almost restricted to the traditional Azorean settlements, and the standard Brazilian Portuguese became the predominant variant for the island inhabitants, many of which come from other parts of Santa Catarina state, other Brazilian states, or even other countries.

 Phonology

 Florianopolitan is not a uniform dialect, and there are many variations, depending on the community and generation of the speaker.
 However, here are several principal characteristics of the Florianopolitan dialect speech: